Freedom and choice

 It’s a bit like a savings account although the pension provider might limit how much you can take out and how often you can take money out and some providers might charge every time you take money out and like with all investments the value of your fund could go down.

 Of the amount that you withdraw, 75% of the lump sum is taxable.
 It’s added to any other income you might have for the year if and how much tax you pay depends on your overall income for the year.
 If you take a lot of income it could mean that you get bumped into a higher tax rate.
 If you don’t have a P45, it’s possible that you’ll be put on an emergency tax code at first because your income might be different from when you were working, you then get a new tax code (usually within a week) at the end of the tax year and you would then have to claim any overpaid tax back from HMRC.
-If you still want to pay into a defined contribution pension fund, you only get tax relief on £10,000 a year (your annual allowance).
+If you still want to pay into a defined contribution pension fund, you only get tax relief on £10,000 a year.
+This is called the Money Purchase Annual Allowance (MPAA).
+From 6 April 2017 the government has announced that the MPAA will reduce from £10,000 to £4,000.

 If you are on benefits: you should know that any money you take from your pension pot will be count towards the income that’s assessed when checking your eligibility.
 If you have any larger debts, creditors will be able to access income you get from flexi-access drawdown.